jeka-dev/jeka/README.md

 ## Example : Let's see how Jerkar core build itself

-Jerkar core build is not complex but not trivial.
-Apart making standard compilation, junit tests and jar packaging, it also constructs a distrib gathering together jars, sources, property file and executable in a structured folder.
+Jerkar core build is not complex but do some specific stuff : apart making standard compilation, junit tests and jar packaging, it constructs a distribution archive gathering jars, sources, property, readme files and executable.
 This is the build class :

 ```java